joaofilipedg/resourceAllocation/README.md

     - flask-wtf (validated with v0.14.3)
     - flask-sqlalchemy (validated with v2.4.1)
     - flask-login (validated with v0.5.0)
+    - flask-migrate (validated with v2.4.0)
-    - sqlalchemy-utls (validated with v.0.36.5)
+    - sqlalchemy-utils (validated with v.0.36.5)

 - sqlite3
 - nginx (validated with v1:1.16.1-1.el7)